InternetRamen/superintendent/README.md

 ## Contributing Guidelines
 Please refer to the [Contributing Guidelines](./CONTRIBUTING.md) of this project if you would like  to contribute.
-Happy Open Sourcing .
+Happy Open Sourcing.